Pierre Soulé: Political career

 Soulé joined the Democratic Party and began to become active in politics.
 In 1844 he was a delegate to the state constitutional convention, and in 1846 he won election to the Louisiana State Senate.

 In 1847, Soulé served briefly in the United States Senate as a Democrat elected by the state legislature to fill a vacancy in a special election.
 He was returned to the Senate for a full term, serving from 1849 to 1853.

 He resigned to take an appointment as U.S. Minister to Spain, a post he held until 1855.
+Soulé contributed to the "tragicomic character of American diplomacy" in Europe during this period in that "He wounded the French ambassador in a duel, handed down an unauthorized ultimatum, and tried to pick a war with Spain over the Black Warrior affair.
+One critic observed that he was more of a matador than an ambassador."
 During this period, Soulé became known for writing the 1854 Ostend Manifesto, part of an attempt by Southern slaveholders of the planter class to gain support to annex Cuba to the United States.
 Worried about being bounded by free states to the north and west, some prominent Southerners wanted to expand their territory to the Caribbean and into Central America.
 Cuba still had legal slavery at the time.
 The Manifesto was roundly denounced in the U.S., especially by anti-slavery elements.
 Soulé was personally criticized for violating his role as a diplomat and Minister to Spain, which still controlled Cuba.

 In late 1852, while in Washington, D.C., Soulé had provided some support and assistance to the agent responsible for rescuing Solomon Northup, a free black from Saratoga Springs, New York, who had been kidnapped and sold into slavery.
 Northup was held as a slave for twelve years by planters in the Red River region, in Louisiana.

 Soulé opposed Southern secession before the American Civil War.
 At the 1860 Democratic National Convention, he supported Stephen A. Douglas and the Unionist wing of the party against secessionist delegates, and in the subsequent 1860 presidential election, he was one of the few prominent politicians from the Deep South to campaign for Douglas.
 However, once the war began, he supported his state of Louisiana within the Confederacy.
 In 1861, he supported organizing the Allen Rifles which was Company 1 of the 26th Louisiana Infantry Regiment and gave an impassioned speech at a big barbecue in Thibodaux in Lafourche Parish.